Acaree/FeLiNa-Engine/docs/README.md

-# FeLiNa Engine

 This engine have been developed in the design & development grade of CITM (Terrasa).

-The objective is to develop a engine to use it in the next game we'll create.
+The objective is to develop a engine to use it in the next game we'll create and lear how work the main systems of game engines like unity, unreal...

+Our engine can be used to create your own videogame.
+The engine can load geometry (only support FBX files) and textures.
+Also have a visual scripting system.

 The code is written in c++